openziti/ziti-android-app/README.md

 # Ziti Android Quickstart

-This is a simple app that demonstrates the use of Ziti SDK for Android (and Java).
+This is a simple app that demonstrates the use of [the Ziti SDK for Android](https://github.com/openziti/ziti-sdk-android#readme) (Kotlin).
 You will need the files in [this Git repository](https://github.com/openziti/ziti-android-app).

 ## Prerequisites